lanl/bml/webpage/index.md

 # Developer Suggested Workflow #

-We try to preserve a linear history in our main (master) branch.
-Instead of pulling (i.e. merging), we suggest you use:

-    $ git pull --rebase

-And then

-    $ git push

-To push your changes back to the server.
+We do our main development on the `develop` branch.
+If you would like to contribute your work to the bml project, please fork the project on github, hack away at the forked `develop` branch and send us a pull request once you think we should have a look and integrate your work.

 ## Coding Style ##